parisba/SAConEU19/SAConBerlin2019_presentation.md

 ## Everyone mostly agrees on what software engineering, and software architecture means.
 ## This is probably good ✅

-^ This is probably good.
+^ MARS: This is probably good.

 ---